 (1) Any owner of a vessel and any person to whom for the time being the possession or control of a vessel may be entrusted shall, if required by an authorised person, give to the authorised person any information —

-(a) which it is in his power to give; and
+(a) which it is in the owner’s or other person’s power to give; and

-(b) which may lead to the identification of any person who was in charge of the vessel when an offence against this Act is alleged to have been committed.
+(b) which may lead to the identification of the person who was in charge of the vessel at the time when an offence under this Act is alleged to have been committed.

-Penalty: $1 000.
+Penalty for this subsection: a fine of $3 000.

-(2) When an offence against this Act is alleged to have been committed and the identity of the person who was in charge of the vessel in respect of which that allegation is made is not known and cannot immediately be ascertained, an authorised person may, within a period of 30 days after the date on which that offence is alleged to have been committed, serve on the owner of that vessel a notice in the prescribed form containing particulars of that offence and requiring that owner to identify the person who was in charge of that vessel at the time when that offence is alleged to have been committed.
+(2) When an offence under this Act is alleged to have been committed in connection with a vessel and the identity of the person who was in charge of the vessel in respect of which that allegation is made is not known and cannot immediately be ascertained, an authorised person may, within a period of 30 days after the date on which that offence is alleged to have been committed, serve on the owner of that vessel a notice in the prescribed form containing particulars of that offence and requiring that owner to identify the person who was in charge of that vessel at the time when that offence is alleged to have been committed.

 (3) When, under the provisions of subsection (2), notice is served on the owner of a vessel within the period specified in that subsection then, unless within 21 days after the date of the service of the notice that owner —